 In the SHAKEN ecosystem, the Service Provider Code namespace is intended to uniquely identity a Service Provider to provide accountability and traceback for call’s originated in that Service Provider’s network.
 The SPC is used to populate the “spc” field in the TNAuthList extension in the STI certificate as defined in [RFC 8226].
 In order to authorize a Service Provider to obtain STI-certificates, the Service Provider first obtains an authorization token (referred to as the SPC token) from the STI-PA.
 The TNAuthList with the “spc” field is input to the token generation algorithm as described in [draft-acme-authority-token-tnauthlist].

 There are several existing unique identifiers used by the telecom industry and the decision as to which of these identifiers to use was left as a policy decision made by the STI Governance Authority (STI-GA).
 For the initial deployment of the SHAKEN ecosystem, the Operating Company Name (OCN) is being used to populate the SPC field in the TNAuthList.
-In addition, the STI-GA set requirements that the SP is a regulated entity that files a form 499A with the FCC and that the SP has direct access to telephone numbers from the North American Numbering Plan Administrator (NANPA) and National Pooling Administrator (NPA)

 This section of the document provides background on the management and assignment procedures for Operating Company Numbers (OCNs), along with details of the proposal to enhance the information in the SPC namespace beyond a single OCN.
 This proposal would require approval from the STI-GA.